 • New leaf formation of the horse chestnut tree

 • New leaf formation of the hazel bush

 • New leaf formation of the beech tree

 The deviation from the average occurrence date is determined by means of a principal component analysis.
 This method is practical for structuring, simplifying and visualising complex data sets.
 In addition, it can be used to filter spatial and chronological dependencies.
-One result of this analysis, the 1st main component, is suitable to illustrate the year-over-year variability.
+The result of the 1st principal component is finally transformed back into a deviation of number of days from the average.